Mr Gerard Ruane

 Finish: (Classes 1st to 6th) 2.50pm

-Our computer room has 32 stations with the latest software, while our indoor sports hall is equipped for indoor Basketball, a Handball wall and includes equipment required for participation in a variety of indoor sports.
+Our computer room has 32 stations with the latest software, while our indoor sports hall is equipped for participation in a variety of indoor sports.

-We have a dedicated Special Needs room and learning support rooms, a garden plot, a covered area for rainy days, an extensive library as well as plenty of display areas in the corridors and classrooms.
+We have a special class with sensory rooms, several support teaching rooms, a garden plot, a covered area for rainy days, an extensive corridor as well as plenty of display areas in the corridors and classrooms.

 Over the Rainbow Early Learning Centre